matrix-org/matrix-spec-proposals/proposals/4146-Shared-Message-Drafts.md

 drafts - and as such messages that might go into an encrypted room - being leaked to the homeserver.
 Encryption for a feature like this is a goal that should not be neglected.

+Clients should consider only uploading drafted media to the room if explicitly requested by the user, as this could otherwise lead to media that never gets deleted from the server; This could pose a threat to privacy if the `m.drafts` room is unencrypted.

 ## Unstable prefix